11 “Harmless” Hawaii Creatures That Send More Tourists to the ER Than Sharks (The Shocking Truth)

 I’ve encountered these beasts while hiking.
 They travel in groups, they’re not afraid of humans, and they carry 45+ diseases including E. coli and hepatitis E. One local hunter told me about a boar that charged his truck – dented the bumper and kept going.

-Safety tip: If you see pigs while hiking, back away slowly.
-Don't run – they can outrun you.
+If you see pigs while hiking, back away slowly.
+Don’t run – they can outrun you.
 If you see babies, the mother is nearby and extremely dangerous.
+Make yourself look big and make noise, but never corner them.

 But even the most protected marine mammals in Hawaii can become deadly when maternal instincts kick in…